From bosonic canonical ensembles to non-linear Gibbs measures: Main results

-is shown to converge when $T\to \infty$ to $\mu_{\epsilon,m}$. \textbf{Third} $\Gamma_{\epsilon,m,T}$ is shown to converge to $\Gamma^c_{mT,T,0}$ when $\epsilon \to 0$.
+\textbf{Third} $\Gamma_{\epsilon,m,T}$ is shown to approximate $\Gamma^c_{mT,T,0}$ when $\epsilon \to 0$.
 The desired result (i.e. Theorem~\ref{thm:main} in the case $g = 0$) is obtained by commuting the $T\to \infty$ and $\epsilon\to 0$ limits.
 This is the delicate part: for the second step, which relies on the general framework for grand-canonical ensembles of~\cite{LewNamRou-15,LewNamRou-20} we need to make the arguments quantitative and track down $\epsilon$-dependencies of error terms.
 For the third step we need a careful investigation of the $N$-dependence of the free canonical ensemble, relying in particular on combinatorial considerations we learned from~\cite{Cannon-73}.